 Institute for the Humanities

 The Institute for the Humanities promotes interdisciplinary research and discussion in the humanities and the arts.
 Graduate student fellows are in residence for 10 months and attend a weekly two-hour Fellows seminar.
 Students must have achieved candidacy.
 They must demonstrate interest in interdisciplinary work in terms of the breadth of their academic experience and the dissertation project.
 The dissertation project must include humanities content.
 Former or current holders of the Rackham Predoctoral Fellowship are not eligible.
 Fellowship includes a stipend for 10 months beginning either July or September, tuition for two terms, and GradCare.

 Deadline: early January

-The Sweetland Writing Center provides a seminar to bring together faculty and experienced GSIs committed to the integration of writing into their courses.
+The Sweetland Center for Writing Fellows Seminar brings together faculty and experienced GSIs committed to the integration of writing into their courses.

 Fall: seminar; Winter: teach Eng 125